-What Traditional Painkillers Do — and Don’t Do
+What Traditional Painkillers Do — and Don’t Do for Headaches

 When your head hurts, you want relief — fast.
 Conventional pain medications like aspirin, ibuprofen, and acetaminophen provide that, but it comes at a price.
 These remedies can induce potentially serious side effects, including stomach pain and bleeding, nausea, heartburn, ulcers, liver damage, tinnitus (ringing in the ears), and more.